Cellular automaton for spinor gravity in four dimensions

 An automaton obtains if the real step evolution operator $\Shat(t)$ is a \qq{unique jump matrix}, which contains in each row and column precisely one element $\pm1$, with all other elements vanishing.
-Unique jump matrices are orthogonal.
 In this case the step evolution operator maps each configuration of occupation numbers to precisely one new configuration.
-More generally, cellular automata encode a ``unitary time evolution" where no information is lost in a discrete setting with locality properties~\cite{JVN,ULA,ZUS,HPP,TOOM,DKT,VICH,FLN,WOLF,CREU,TOMA,LIRO,HED,GAR,PREDU,RICH,AMPA}.
-They are the basis for interesting attempts to obtain quantum mechanics from deterministic physics~\cite{GTH,ELZE,HOOFT2,HOOFT3,HOOFT4}.

-One associates the fermionic occupation numbers with bits of the automaton.
-At a given $t$ the states $\rho$ correspond to bit configurations, with $q_{\rho}(t)$ the elements of the wave function.
-For a deterministic automaton a given bit configuration $\bar\rho$ at $t$ corresponds to a sharp wave function with elements $q_\rho(t)=\pm\delta_{\rho\bar\rho}$.
-This is mapped at $\te$ to a unique configuration $\bar\tau(\bar\rho)$ by $q_\tau(\te)=S_{\tau\rho}(t)q_\rho=S_{\tau\bar\rho}(t)=\pm\delta_{\tau\bar\tau}$, where $\bar\tau$ corresponds to the unique non-zero element $S_{\bar\tau\bar\rho}(t)$ associated to $\bar\rho$.
-A probabilistic automaton is defined by a probability distribution for the initial bit configurations, with the probability $p_\rho(t)$ to find at $t$ the bit-configuration $\rho$.
-One defines the real wave function $q_{\rho}(t)$ as the square root of the probability distribution - see later for a discussion of signs.
-The relation $p_\rho(t)=q_\rho^2(t)$ introduces the concept of a wave function for classical probabilistic systems~\cite{CWQPCS}.
-In our setting it maps the wave function of the multi-fermion system to the probabilities of bit-configurations for the automaton, and vice versa up to signs.